tailscale/tailscale/api.md

 #### `routes` (optional)

 The new list of enabled subnet routes in JSON.
-Provide this parameter in the `POST` body, as shown:
+Provide this parameter as an array of strings in the `POST` body, as shown:

 ``` jsonc
 {